Multi River Expedition Nepal – Epic 13-Day Ultimate Rafting & Kayaking Adventure

 Multi River Expedition Itinerary

-Day 1: Kathmandu to Khadichour (741m) to Sukute
+Day 1: Kathmandu to Khadichour to Sukute

-Day 2: Sukute to Balephi Khola to Dolalghat (967m)
+Day 2: Sukute to Balephi Khola to Dolalghat

-After breakfast, we will drive for about two hours until we reach Balephi Khola.
+After breakfast, we will drive for about 2 hours to reach Balephi Khola.
 Our point of departure in Balephi Khola will be at Jalbire (1,272 m).
 We will raft on the Balephi Khola until we reach Dolalghat (967 m).
-Dolalghat is a popular picnic spot known for its tasty local fish.
-At Dolalghat, Balephi joins Sun Koshi.
-As the night falls, we will set our camp on the white sand beaches of Sun Koshi.
+We will start with paddling on the Sun Koshi River, with moderate Class II to Class III rapids.
+The river narrows and becomes technical as we enter the Balephi Khola.

 Day 3: Dolalghat to Pachuwarghat